Tanmayrg1999/Web-Personalisation-based-on-user-interaction/README.md

 ## System Designing/Modeling

 ### Module 1 -
-Collection of data ( by web scraping ) - Web Scraping (also termed Screen Scraping, Web Data Extraction, Web Harvesting etc.) is a technique employed to extract large amounts of data from websites
+Collection of data ( Web Scraping ) - Web Scraping (also termed Screen Scraping, Web Data Extraction, Web Harvesting etc.) is a technique employed to extract large amounts of data from websites